 Finally, it was time to bring Birthday Boy his desert.
 So for those of you that may not know, Pain Perdu is French for French Toast and generally is not considered high end, or something you would see served in a fine dining restaurant.
 However, looks can be deceiving.
 They brought me a Pain Perdu served with an elegant French vanilla ice cream that was absolutely delicious, and definitely left birthday boy with a big smile!

 The dinner at La Petite Maison was enjoyable.
 I definitely do recommend it, especially in the summer for it brings a lightness to London.
-But it is not for those on a budget, plan for an expensive evening of wining and dining, and absolutely finish with the Pain Perdu!by
+But it is not for those on a budget, plan for an expensive evening of wining and dining, and absolutely finish with the Pain Perdu!

 My heart is always skipping the beat and my soul wanders between real and dream